Otoliths/SP2000/README.md

 ## Acknowledgment

-The development of this [**SP2000**](https://cran.r-project.org/package=SP2000) package was supported by Yunnan University's Research Innovation Fund for Graduate Students.
+The development of this [**SP2000**](https://cran.r-project.org/package=SP2000) package were supported by Yunnan University's Research Innovation Fund for Graduate Students and the Biodiversity Survey and Assessment Project of the Ministry of Ecology and Environment, China (2019HJ2096001006).

 ### How to cite this package